- Who owns Dominion Voting Systems?

 Claims of voter fraud are spiraling throughout most of the U.S. population.
-One Facebook group called "Stop the Count" reached 365,000 members before the platform shut it down.
-However, the users didn't give up.
-They went over to Parler, which is a "free speech social media site.
-The site allows content that other sites would deem unfounded or hateful.
+In 2020, a Facebook group called "Stop the Count”' reached 365,000 members before the platform shut it down.
+The users then took their concerns over to Parler, which is known for being a "free speech social media site.”
 Whether they like it or not, Dominion Voting Systems is in the middle of the issues with the election system.

 Dominion started out as a Canadian company.
 Now, the company is based in Denver and proudly proclaims its American status.
-Ahead of and in response to the 2020 election, President Trump said that voting systems in the U.S. are prone to fraud—specifically from Democrats.
-Largely right-wing voters echo these claims.
+In response to the 2020 election, former President Donald Trump said that voting systems in the U.S. are prone to fraud — specifically from Democrats.
+Largely right-wing voters still echo these claims.
 They think that Dominion lacks security, which ultimately leads to fraudulent election results.

 On Nov.
-7, Dominion released a statement and said, "There are no credible reports or evidence of any system software errors in Georgia or Michigan."
-Trump's legal team has targeted these two states, but officials in both states say that there isn't ground to stand on.
+7, 2020, Dominion released a statement saying, "There are no credible reports or evidence of any system software errors in Georgia or Michigan."
+Trump's legal team had targeted these two states, but officials in both states said that there isn't ground to stand on.

 Some voters also said that Dominion performed last-minute software updates and experienced issues with Sharpie pens being used on handwritten ballots.
 The election software company said that both of these claims are completely false.

 Who's on the Dominion Voting Systems board of directors?

 While the full board of directors for Dominion isn't publicly available, we do know someone who sit on the board for Staple Street Capital.
 It's a former presidential ambassador who operated under the Obama administration.
 This isn't abnormal for funding firms, but it's often been used as a point of contention for opponents of the Democrat party.

 Who is the CEO if Dominion?